FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

       strings of symbols for concepts on the *src* side.

     * ```(str, pint.ureg, str | list[str])``` aka case three.
       Used in cases of mismatch 1 and 2 with the aim to explicitly convert to a specific unit on the *trg* side.

       The first value resolves the symbol for the concept on the *trg* side.
       The second value resolves the specific unit on the *trg* side.
       The third value resolves the symbol for the concept on the *src* side.

       The third value can be a list of strings of symbols for concepts on the *src* side.
-      In an implementation, this case can be avoided when there is another look-up table or cache from which the unit to use is defined explicitly.
+      In an implementation, this case can be avoided when there is another look-up dictionary or cache from which the unit to use is defined explicitly.
       The practical issue with NeXus though is that often concepts are constrained only as strong as to match a specific unit category, e.g. voltage, i.e. all possible